-Second, in the heavily polluted EURO regime, in other polluted marine regions (e.g., Keene et al., 2007a), and to a lesser extent in less polluted regions (Fig. 2b, Sander et al., 2003), significant Br is apparently sequestered in aerosol solutions by unknown factors and, thus, not considered in current models.
-This was most evident in the substantial Br enrichment measured in the smallest aerosol size factions for the EURO and N-AFR regimes, which, curiously, were not observed in the two southern regimes.

-- 20 Data compiled by Sander et al. (2003) also indicate a tendency for higher EF(Br-)s for sub- μ m marine aerosols in the Northern relative to the Southern Hemispheres.
+Second, in the heavily polluted EURO regime, in other polluted marine regions (e.g., Keene et al., 2007a), and to a lesser extent in less polluted regions (Fig. 2b; Sander et al., 2003), significant Br is apparently sequestered in aerosol solutions by unknown factors and, thus, not considered in current models.
+This was most evident in the large Br enrichments measured in the smallest aerosol size factions for the EURO and N-AFR regimes, which, curiously, were not observed in the two southern regimes.
+Data compiled by Sander et al. (2003) also indicate a tendency for higher EF(Br-)s for sub- μ m marine aerosols in the Northern relative to the Southern Hemispheres.
 In addition, the shorter-lived, super- μ m size fractions, which dominate the production flux of particulate Br-, also retained Br- at levels greater than predicted by the model.
-The retention of significant Br- in the aerosol effectively reduces Br activation per unit sea- - salt production in ambient air relative to model predictions.
-Consequently, the modeled mixing ratios of Br_t are considered upper limits and the corresponding influences on chemical processes in the MBL diverge from those in ambient marine air.
+The retention of significant Br- in the aerosol effectively reduces Br activation per unit sea-salt production in ambient air relative to model predictions.
+Consequently, the modeled mixing ratios of Br_t are considered upper limits and the corresponding influences Br radicals on chemical processes in the model MBL diverge from those in ambient marine air.
 The lower modeled versus measured EF(Br-) also implies more efficient production of BrCl versus Br2 via hypohalous reactions with particulate halide ions in the model relative to ambient air (Fickert et al., 1999).
 Because BrCl was a major precursor for atomic Cl in all regimes, the modeled concentrations of atomic Cl may also represent upper limits.

 Third, at high NO_x mixing ratios in the heavily polluted EURO region, the production of halogen nitrates slowed halogen radical recycling and associated ozone destruction in the gas phase.
 These transformations coupled with the high levels of NO_x contributed to the relatively minor influences of halogens on conventional HO_x/NO_x chemistry under these conditions.
-In less polluted regions, model calculations suggest that the relative influences of Br and Cl on O3 and NO_x were substantial.
-In the cleanest regime (the ITCZ), simulated NO_x in the "with halogens" run was a factor of 1.9 lower relative to the "no halogens" run and the corresponding mixing ratios of OH and HO2 were also substantially lower (Table 3).
-Taken together, the above results suggest that, in more remote marine regions containing sufficient acidity to titrate sea-salt alkalinity, halogen chemistry significantly modifies the photochemical evolution of the MBL relative to that predicted based on conventional HO_x/NO_x chemistry.
+In less polluted regions, model calculations suggest that chemical processes involving Br and Cl influence O_3 and NO_x significantly.
+In the cleanest regime (the ITCZ), simulated NO_x in the "with halogens" run was a factor of about three lower relative to the "no halogens" run and the corresponding mixing ratios of OH and HO2 were also substantially lower (Table 4).
+Taken together, the above results suggest that, in more remote marine regions containing sufficient acidity to titrate sea-salt alkalinity, halogen chemistry significantly modifies the photochemical evolution of the MBL relative to that predicted based on conventional HO_x/NO_x photochemistry.

-15 4 Summary and conclusions
+4 Summary and conclusions

-- The multiphase processing of inorganic CI- and Br-species was characterized over a broad range of physiochemical conditions within four distinct flow regimes along a latitudinal gradient from 51° N to 17° S through the eastern North and South Atlantic Oceans.
-Median dry-deposition fluxes of sea salt, total NO3, and total nss S among the four regimes varied by factors of 25, 17, and 9, respectively. - Median dry-deposition fluxes of particulate and volatile CI and Br calculated directly from measurements within each regime were approximately balanced by the corresponding production fluxes of CI- and Br- in association with sea-salt aerosol.
-These relationships support the hypothesis that the production of sea salt at the ocean surface was the primary source for inorganic CI and Br under all flow regimes.
+- The multiphase processing of inorganic Cl- and Brspecies was characterized over a broad range of physicochemical conditions within four distinct flow regimes along a latitudinal gradient from 51° N to 18° S through the eastern North and South Atlantic Oceans.
+Median dry-deposition fluxes of sea salt, total NO3, and total nss S among the four regimes varied by factors of 25, 17, and 9, respectively. - Median dry-deposition fluxes of particulate and volatile Cl and Br calculated directly from measurements within each regime were approximately balanced by the corresponding production fluxes of Cl- and Br- in association with sea-salt aerosol.
+These relationships support the hypothesis that the production of sea salt at the ocean surface was the primary source for inorganic Cl and Br under all flow regimes. - Acidification and associated dechlorination of sea-salt aerosol primarily via incorporation of HNO3 sustained

-Acidification and associated dechlorination of sea-salt aerosol primarily via incorporation of HNO3 sustained HCI mixing ratios ranging from median values of 82 to 682 pmol mol-1 (in the ITCZ and EURO regimes, respectively).
+HCl mixing ratios ranging from median values of 82 to $682 \text{ pmol mol}^{-1}$ (in the ITCZ and EURO regimes, respectively).
 Corresponding EF(Cl-)s ranged from 0.86 to 0.94 (in the EURO and N-AFR regimes, respectively).